 Coaching is defined as a “structured, sustained process for enabling the development of a specific aspect of a professional learner’s practice“.

-Coaches “enable professional learners to take control of their own learning through non-judgemental questioning and support“; the professional learner here is focussing on a specific aspect of their practice as opposed to a phase or transition.
+Coaches “enable professional learners to take control of their own learning through non-judgemental questioning and support“; the professional learner here is focusing on a specific aspect of their practice as opposed to a phase or transition.

 Coaching “involves activities which promote and enhance the development of a specific aspect of teaching and learning or leadership practice”.